What Is Adtech? Adtech Guide and Examples.

 Search engines, like Google, allow for advertisers to purchase ad space for certain keywords that they think will draw in new customers.
 For instance, a plumbing company might use their advertisement budget to place their ads in the search results for “leaky faucet” or a restaurant in New York City might want to purchase ad space for a term like “best restaurants NYC.”
-The ability to gain a massive amount of search exposure helps brands to gain more customers.
+The ability to gain search exposure helps brands drive awareness and find more potential customers.

 Ad Forecasting Software

 Instead of arbitrarily throwing money at expensive ad space, teams can now accurately and efficiently budget for ad buying.
 Ad forecasting software allows companies to gain insights into consumer media consumption habits and approximate costs of ad space.
 They then optimize for company goals in order to stretch the company’s dollar further and more efficiently.

 When it comes to buying ad space, companies don’t want to waste choosing a time slot and hoping that the right people see their content.
 Programmatic ads center around certain audiences based on demographics, so brands are guaranteed to reach audience segments that fit their customer profile.
 Companies can purchase and sell these ads through DSPs and SSPs.

 Ad servers decide which ads to promote on a website and then send the appropriate ads to the site.
 This tool also sends back reports on the performance of each ad, so teams can make adjustments the next time they serve an ad to a site.
 The automated nature of ad servers speeds up ad distribution and takes the weight of content management off of a team’s shoulders.